York, PA - There could only be one Jillian.

 Since Jillian struggles with addiction and abandonment, Crawford's ideal candidate would be able to personally relate to those issues.

-Whoever landed the role had to resemble Haag, who is 6
+Whoever landed the role had to resemble Haag, who is 6 feet, 6 inches tall with hazel eyes and fair skin.

 She had to be available on weekends, since most of the cast and crew have day jobs.